-Disclaimer: I do not own Harry Potter or any of it's characters, books, movies, images, etc.
+Disclaimer: I do not own Harry Potter or any of it's ideas, themes, characters, books, movies, images, etc.

 Friday, June 19th, 1998

 It was over.